2026/01/27 update!

 Interprofessional Ethics Across the Life Course in Health and Social Care: A Scenario Based Approach.
 198 pp. 2025:11 (Routledge, UK) <753-138>

-Interprofessional teams of Health and social care professionals encounter, and respond to, significant ethical challenges and complexity in their everyday work.
+Interprofessional teams of health and social care professionals encounter, and respond to, significant ethical challenges and complexity in their everyday work.
 This scenario-based book explores how to enact ethical values and virtues, while working across the four pillars of professional activity - practice, education, leadership and research.
 Effective responses to care needs and everyday complexity require teamwork and a holistic approach to individual, family and community needs.
-They require a health and social professional having an in-depth appreciation of their own professional role, responsibilities and contribution, as well as those of other professions.This book enables readers to engage with, and reflect on, a range of ethical decision-making situations that can occur across the lifecourse and impact interprofessional teams.
-Each chapter is based around a particular authentic scenarios derived from the experiences of care-recipients and family members involved in the co-production of the book and take place in a range of care contexts - from maternity care to community; from hospital to residential care; and from accident and emergency areas to hospice.Introducing and discussing interprofessional issues from an ethical stance, this is an essential text for health and social care students and practitioners and a resource for IPE facilitators with a commitment to ethics in health and social care practice, research, education and leadership.
+They require health and social care professionals having an in-depth appreciation of their own professional roles, responsibilities and contributions, as well as those of other professions.This book enables readers to engage with, and reflect on, a range of ethical decision-making situations that can occur across the lifecourse and impact interprofessional teams.
+Each chapter is based around particular authentic scenarios derived from the experiences of care-recipients and family members involved in the co-production of the book and taking place in a range of care contexts - from maternity care to community; from hospital to residential care; and from accident and emergency areas to hospice.Introducing and discussing interprofessional issues from an ethical stance, this is an essential text for health and social care students and practitioners, and a resource for interprofessional (IPE) facilitators with a commitment to ethics in health and social care practice, research, education and leadership.

 more >お気に入り